Christian Church: Christian denominations

-A denomination in Christianity is a generic term for a distinct religious body identified by traits such as a common name, structure, leadership, or doctrine.
+"Denomination" is a generic term for a distinct Christian body identified by traits such as a common name, structure, leadership, or doctrine.
 Individual bodies, however, may use alternative terms to describe themselves, such as "church" or "fellowship".
 Divisions between one group and another are defined by doctrine and church authority; issues such as the nature of Jesus, the authority of apostolic succession, eschatology, and papal primacy often separate one denomination from another.
 Groups of denominations often sharing broadly similar beliefs, practices, and historical ties are known as branches of Christianity.

-Individual Christian groups vary widely in the degree to which they recognize one another.
-Several groups claim to be the direct and sole authentic successor the church founded by Jesus Christ in the 1st century AD.
-Others, however, believe in denominationalism, where some or all Christian groups are legitimate churches of the same religion regardless of their distinguishing labels, beliefs, and practices.
+Individual Christian denominations vary widely in the degree to which they recognize one another.
+Several claim to be the direct and sole authentic successor the church founded by Jesus Christ in the 1st century AD.
+Others, however, believe in denominationalism, where some or all Christian denominations are legitimate churches of the same religion regardless of their distinguishing labels, beliefs, and practices.
 Because of this concept, some Christian bodies reject the term "denomination" to describe themselves, to avoid implying equivalency with other churches or denominations.

 The Catholic Church and Eastern Orthodox Church believe that the term one in the Nicene Creed describes and prescribes a visible institutional and doctrinal unity, not only geographically throughout the world, but also historically throughout history.
 They see unity as one of the four marks that the Creed attributes to the genuine Church, and the essence of a mark is to be visible.
 A church whose identity and belief varied from country to country and from age to age would not be "one" in their estimation.
 As such they see themselves not as a denomination, but as pre-denominational; not as one of many faith communities, but the original and sole true Church.